 The current location of the Ecumenical Patriarchate has been in use by the Patriarchs of Constantinople since the beginning of the 17th century, though the site was originally used as a convent.
 The buildings you see today are, unfortunately, not all that ancient due to a series of fires that gutted a number of the buildings in the early 18th century and again in the mid 18th century; renovations and restorations continue to the present day.

 As the Ecumenical Patriarchate is very much active most of the complex is closed to the public.
 These closed sections are made up of offices, the library (I would LOVE to get in there some day!), living quarters of the Patriarch, monks, and other staff, as well as facilities for the production of the Holy Myron, an anointing oil produced here and distributed to orthodox churches around the world.

-Due to the fact that the church of the Patriarchate (Church of St. George) was built during a period of relative hardship and slowly expanded, the church is relatively simple looking
+Due to the fact that the church of the Patriarchate (Church of St. George) was built during a period of hardship then slowly expanded, the church is relatively simple looking.

 The Gate of Patriarch Gregory V

 Entering from the street you will walk up a small set of stairs to a closed gate and instead will pass through a smaller entryway to the left.
 The closed gate in the centre is known as the gate of Patriarch Gregory V who, shortly after the Greeks won independence from the Ottomans in 1821, was martyred by an angry anti-Greek mob who hung his body from this gate.
 The gate has been left closed since in memory of him and was even welded shut.

 The Church Facade